Brave New Words S2C

 "My mind is blown away every session on how much he knows..." - Patricia C., Speller Parent

 Absolutely!
 Weekly sessions with Beth are suggested, which includes coaching on how to be your child's CRP (Communication and Regulation Partner).
-In addition to sessions, practice at home is where the skills build and the magic happens.
-The idea is to transfer your child's ability to communicate from practice to real-world use.
-Besides, spelling with a practitioner is great, but spelling with family is priceless!
+In addition to sessions, practice at home is where the skills truly take hold.
+This is where your child's ability to communicate goes from practice to real-world use.
+Besides, spelling with a practitioner is great, but spelling with loved ones is priceless!

 "...Can it really work for us???"

-S2C is different... probably radically different from what you've been told was possible.
+S2C is different... maybe the opposite of what you've been told was possible.

 The old belief about nonspeaking autism was that it was a cognitive disability.
 But now we know better.
 Spelling to communicate isn't a therapy- it's a skillset - and the methods used to teach those skills are designed especially for those with apraxia.
 That's why S2C often works as a communication method where speech or other AAC's don't.